mcbaneg/tenyears-submission/README.md

 virial6 <az009f.inp
 should produce all the computed values from the published Table.
 (Note that the temperatures are in ascending order in the published paper, while they are in descending order in the program output.)
 The file sample.output shows the desired result.

-Questions may be sent to George McBane, mcbaneg@gvsu.edu, @mcbaneg 21 Nov 2019
+Questions may be sent to George McBane, mcbaneg at gvsu dot edu, @mcbaneg 21 Nov 2019